California-Strawberry-Commission/laser-runner-cutter/ros2/README.md

 1. Issue the command `sudo udevadm control --reload` (or restart the computer).

+### Using LUCID cameras (Triton and Helios2)

+Download and install the Arena SDK and the Arena Python Package which can be found at https://thinklucid.com/downloads-hub/

 ## Run

 1. Launch ROS2 nodes using the launch file